matthijsotterloo/APKenBurnsView/README.md

 ## Face Recognition

 APKenBurnsView supports three modes for face recognition:
-* `None` - no face recognition, simple Ken Burns effect.
+* `none` - no face recognition, simple Ken Burns effect.
-* `Biggest` - recognizes biggest face in image, if any then transition will start or finish (chosen randomly) in center of face rect.
+* `biggest` - recognizes biggest face in image, if any then transition will start or finish (chosen randomly) in center of face rect.
-* `Group` - recognizes all faces in image, if any then transition will start or finish (chosen randomly) in center of compound rect of all faces.
+* `group` - recognizes all faces in image, if any then transition will start or finish (chosen randomly) in center of compound rect of all faces.

 ## Usage

 Just simple interface.
 Provide data source class for UIImage's, setup all timings and run `startAnimations()`.
 No rocket science!

-Data source should be ready to provide next image at the moment when APKenBurnsView calls `func nextImageForKenBurnsView(kenBurnsView: APKenBurnsView) -> UIImage?`.
+Data source should be ready to provide next image at the moment when APKenBurnsView calls `func nextImage(forKenBurnsView: APKenBurnsView) -> UIImage?`.
 If there is no UIImage ready (still loading from network, etc.) then data source should return `nil` and APKenBurnsView will animate last image one more time.
 If you are loading your images from network you should consider some preloading mechanism.

 Example of usage:
 ```swift